 With the different variations of the Caesar cut, it’s ideal for every gentleman looking for a new hairstyle.

 Can Caesar’s haircut be used to hide a receding hairline?

 Yes.
-A caesar haircut works well to hide a receding hairline.
+A dark caesar haircut works well to hide a receding hairline.

 When did Caeser’s haircut become popular?

 The caesar haircut became popular during the reign of Julius Caesar in the Roman empire.